nv-morpheus/Morpheus/examples/digital_fingerprinting/starter/README.md

 | sort_glob             | If true the list of files matching `input_glob` will be processed in sorted order.
 Default is False.
 | models_output_filename| Can be used with `--train_data_glob` to save trained user models to file using provided file path.
 Models can be loaded later using `--pretrained_filename`.

-**Inference stage** - `AutoEncoderInferenceStage` Emits a message containing the original `DataFrame` along with new columns containing the z score (`mean_abs_z`), along with the name and version of the model that generated that score (`model_version`).
+**Inference stage** - `AutoEncoderInferenceStage` Emits a message containing the original `DataFrame` along with new columns containing the z score (`mean_abs_z`).
 For each feature in the model three additional columns will also be added:
 * `<feature name>_loss` : The loss
 * `<feature name>_z_loss` : The loss z-score
 * `<feature name>_pred` : The predicted value